 No worries if you don’t opt for the 3-day cook, your results will still shine, and the leftovers will intensify in flavor too.

-Tips on Making the Best Coq Au Vin
+Tips for Perfecting Your Coq Au Vin

 How to Make Coq au Vin